jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Incorporating code splitting into React applications is an effective strategy for optimizing performance, reducing initial load times, and enhancing the overall responsiveness of the user interface, particularly in scenarios with large component trees or multiple routes.

-## Intermediate 15> How do you handle routing with parameters in React Router?
+## 15> How do you handle routing with parameters in React Router?

 > _Purpose_: Handling routing with parameters in React Router allows developers to create dynamic routes that can accept parameters (URL segments) as inputs, enabling customization and dynamic content rendering based on those parameters.